jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - not "complete", with only some NPs

 There is generally no clear distinction between "core" arguments and peripheral arguments.
+Different languages may have different obliged arguments for verbs with the same meaning.
+Some obliged arguments are about time and space, which surely are not traditionally conceived core arguments.
 The term *adjunct* is best avoided, both for theoretical reasons (only one Merge operation in MP) and for empirical reasons.
 See the end of Sec.
 3.2 of BLT.
 However, the term *core argument* is still handy because there are often arguments that
 - are obliged to appear, and